yviedev/ACLTC/notes.md

 #Date 11-23-2016
--foreign key: an attribute from another table
+- foreign key: an attribute from another table

 ###Authentication helper
 - update application controller (all controller inherit from here)